This section of Ch. 6 will cover the following topics:

 Then, write a second, different concluding sentence that either draws a conclusion or makes a prediction, suggestion, or recommendation.

-In a series of paragraphs, such as the body of an essay, transitions usually replace concluding sentences.
 Transitions are words or phrases that help the reader move from one idea to the next, whether within a paragraph or between paragraphs.
 For example:

 I am going to fix breakfast.
 Later, I will do the laundry.